onap/doc/docs/guides/onap-developer/settingup/fullonap.rst

  - CentOS 7 image
  - Set of flavors: small, medium, large, medium, large, xlarge, xxlarge

 ..
-Note that floating IP may be private IP.
+Note: The floating IP may be private IP.

 ..
-Note Basic flavors can reuse the default flavors as defined by `OpenStack <https://docs.openstack.org/horizon/latest/admin/manage-flavors.html>`_
+Note: Basic flavors can reuse the default flavors as defined by `OpenStack <https://docs.openstack.org/horizon/latest/admin/manage-flavors.html>`_
-   The xxlarge flavor should be confiured using the following values: 12 vCPU, 64 GB RAM and 120 GB storage.
+   The xxlarge flavor should be configured using the following values: 12 vCPU, 64 GB RAM and 120 GB storage.

 Security
 --------
 The default installation assumes that the Default security group is configured to enable full access between the ONAP components.
 Depending on your environment, we may need to open some security groups (eg when using the portal from your desktop).

-The list of various services and ports used can be found on the `ONAP wiki <https://wiki.onap.org/display/DW/ONAP+Services+List#ONAPServicesList-ONAPServices>`_
+The list of various services and ports used can be found on the `ONAP wiki <https://wiki.onap.org/display/DW/ONAP+Services+List#ONAPServicesList-ONAPServices>`_.

 **Deployment**
 ==============